engineersamuel/vim-crash-course/challenges/challenge03.md

 # Challenge 03 - Visual mode

+Back in [Challenge 0](challenge00.md), we started with normal mode and insert mode.
 This challenge is designed to get you used to using visual mode, i.e. selecting lines or blocks and making changes.

 #### Commands